What is pronation? Pronation is an integral part of the human body and should be considered when working out or running.

 Shoes for the Overpronation Condition of the Legs

 Overpronators need most of the supportive shoes they can get.
 Overpronation needs extra support, layers of structured cushioning, and most of the support for stability.
-Gel Kayano is a leading manufacturer in making structured cushioning shoes for overpronators.
+Gel Kayano is a leading manufacturer of structured cushioning shoes for overpronators.

-Stability running shoes for the legs; helps distribute the impact of running on the legs to minimize pronation.
+Stability running shoes for the legs help distribute the impact of running on the legs to minimize pronation.

-Medial post support is extra-long and extends to the heel area.
+Medial post support is extra long and extends to the heel area.
 Flatter feet need a firm midsole for the arch support to position naturally.
-Overpronation can be severe, and that is when motion-control shoes with extra cushioning are the best choice.
+Overpronation can be severe, which is when motion-control shoes with extra cushioning are the best choice.

 Read Next – What running shoes are best for supination?